Pierre Bérégovoy: Political career

 Mayor of Nevers: 1983–1993 (Died in May 1993).
 Reelected in 1989.

 Municipal councillor of Nevers: 1983–1993 (Died in May 1993).
 Reelected in 1989.

 Death

-Pierre Bérégovoy committed suicide by shooting himself on 1 May 1993.
-Friends of Bérégovoy claimed that he had been depressed ever since he lost the March legislative elections in which his Socialist Party won only 67 out of 577 parliamentary seats.
+Bérégovoy killed himself with a gunshot on 1 May 1993.
+Friends said he had been depressed ever since he lost the March legislative election in which his Socialist Party won only 67 out of 577 parliamentary seats.
 Bérégovoy was also being investigated concerning a one-million-franc interest-free loan he received from businessman and close friend, Roger-Patrice Pelat.
 Pelat had died of a heart attack on 7 March 1989, shortly after being found guilty in the Péchiney-Triangle affair.

 At Bérégovoy's funeral, held at Nevers in an atmosphere of tension and shock, François Mitterrand stated that media pressure in connection with the Pelat scandal was responsible for Bérégovoy's suicide.
 Targeting the press, he said Bérégovoy's "honour was thrown to the dogs", crediting him with "the grandeur of someone who chooses his destiny."